KxSystems/solace/README.md

 .solace.callbackQueue[callbackFunction]
 ```

 The callbackFuction should be a q function that will be called when any message is send to that endpoint.
-The callbackFunction signature takes a single parameter, that will be a dictionary with message keys:
+The callbackFunction signature takes a two parameters, first is a byte array for the payload, the second is a dictionary with message keys:

-flowDestType,flowDestName,replyType,replyName,correlationId,msgId,payload
+flowDestType,flowDestName,replyType,replyName,correlationId,msgId

-Each value in the dictionary consists of a list of values (more than 1 message can be received on a callback)
+Each value in the dictionary consists of a list of values

 ```
 .solace.bindQueue[bindProps]